 Bring to the boil and then reduce to a simmer.
-Partially cover with a saucepan lid and leave to simmer for about 30 minutes, stirring every now and again until the sweet potato and carrot are soft.
+Partially cover with a saucepan lid and leave continuing to simmer for about 30 minutes, stirring every now and again until the sweet potato and carrot are soft.

-Serve kitcheri dahl topped with roasted chickpeas, hemp seeds and extra coriander.
+To serve your delicious kitchari dahl, top with roasted chickpeas, hemp seeds and extra coriander.

 Herbs - I love coriander in this recipe but it is by no means the only option.
 I have also added chopped fresh parsley or even a green leafy like spinach or chopped kale.
-Each lends a different flavour and each works well.
+Each lends a different flavour and all works well.

 Spices - You can play with the combinations here to your liking and omit or add chilli, fresh or dried as you desire.